 Canada is involved in the global war against ISIS and as such is regarded as a terror target.
-The current travel safety advice is to remain cautious to petty crimes such as pick pocketing, especially in popular tourist destinations as thieves often target this area.
+The current travel advice for Canada is to remain cautious to petty crimes such as pick pocketing, especially in popular tourist destinations as thieves often target these area.
 Be aware of your surroundings and keep valuables safe at all times to reduce the chance of theft.

 For specific security threat information with regards to Montreal, see our: Montreal Travel Risk Report.

 On the 23th of April 2018, it was reported that a rental van mounted the pavement and drove into a number of pedestrians at the intersection of Yonge Street and Finch Avenue in Toronto.
 10 people died in the incident and 15 were injured.
 The Toronto police have the suspected driver, Alek Minassian, in custody and are questioning him.

 In January 2017, six people were killed at a Mosque in Quebec City.
 Gunmen stormed the Mosque and began to open fire on people who had a come to the Mosque for evening prayers.
 A student described as having right-wing sympathies has been arrested for the attack.
 Crime in Quebec City is relatively low.
 The amount of gun owners in Quebec is significantly lower than most other Canadian cities.